Best daily deals

 Smart Tools best metal detector apps for Android

 Believe it or not, metal detection is actually possible on Android phones.
 In fact, the first phone capable of it was the T-Mobile G1.
 The phone has a magnetometer in it, and that’s what you need to detect metal.
 Before we go any further, it’s worth noting that a real metal detector is going to be much more effective than your phone.
 However, this is something you can really do, so it’s worth having an app list for it.
-Here are the best metal detector apps for Android
+Here are the best metal detector apps for Android:

 Do metal detector apps actually work?

-Metal Detector by Town apps786
+Metal Detector by ExaMobile S.A.

-NECO Metal Detector
+Metal Detector SHunter DIY

-NECO’s metal detector app is something a bit different.
+This metal detector app is something a bit different.
 This one teaches you how to build a real metal detector using your phone and other supplies.
 Once constructed, your phone (with the app) acts as the controller for your newly assembled gadget.

 Obviously, this isn’t the cheapest option since you have to buy parts to make it, but it’s a pretty neat little solution that works a lot better than just using the back of your phone.